santanunath/docker-node-react-mysql-fullstack-app/README.md

 Backend: nodejs + expressjs
 Database: MySQL
 Proxy Server: Nginx

+for backend, index.js is the main file
+for frontend, App.js is the main file

 Step1:
 > Clone this repo in your PC/laptop/vps.
 $ git clone repo-url